smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 ### Customer needs

--   Remote users must be able to sign in to their devices by using their Active Directory credentials.
+1. Remote users must be able to sign in to their devices by using their Active Directory credentials.

--   Existing Active Directory user sign-in hours and password policies must be preserved (although allowed password values could be further restricted).
+2. Existing Active Directory user sign-in hours and password policies must be preserved (although allowed password values could be further restricted).

--   User sing-in experience should be simplified by minimizing the number of sign-in prompts and limiting the use passwords in lieu of more secure authentication methods.
+3. User sing-in experience should be simplified by minimizing the number of sign-in prompts and limiting the use passwords in lieu of more secure authentication methods.

--   Users device configuration should be simplified by leveraging a mobile device management solution and roaming user-specific settings across multiple devices.
+4. Users device configuration should be simplified by leveraging a mobile device management solution and roaming user-specific settings across multiple devices.

--   Control access of users to applications and resources by relying on a combination of multiple conditions, including users group membership, state of the users' devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry.
+5. Control access of users to applications and resources by relying on a combination of multiple conditions, including users group membership, state of the users' devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry.

--   Users must be allowed to reset their own passwords.
+6. Users must be allowed to reset their own passwords.

--   Designated users should be able to temporarily elevate their privileges to manage other user accounts.
+7. Designated users should be able to temporarily elevate their privileges to manage other user accounts.
 All elevation events must be edited.

--   Contoso remote users must be able to access on-premises Windows Integrated Authentication-based applications.
+8. Contoso remote users must be able to access on-premises Windows Integrated Authentication-based applications.

--   Fabrikam users must be able to access on-premises Windows Integrated Authentication-based applications.
+9. Fabrikam users must be able to access on-premises Windows Integrated Authentication-based applications.

--   Commercial applications developed by Contoso programmers must be made available to external customers with minimum overhead associated with identity management.
+10. Commercial applications developed by Contoso programmers must be made available to external customers with minimum overhead associated with identity management.

--   Resiliency must be maximized whenever possible.
+11. Resiliency must be maximized whenever possible.

--   Infrastructure requirements must be minimized
+12. Infrastructure requirements must be minimized

 ### Customer objections

--   Our Active Directory domain is using a non-routable domain name.
+1. Our Active Directory domain is using a non-routable domain name.
 We cannot risk renaming it in order to implement single sign-on with Azure Active Directory.

--   We have heard that it is not possible to run simultaneously multiple instance of Azure AD Connect.
+2. We have heard that it is not possible to run simultaneously multiple instance of Azure AD Connect.
 All identity services components in our environment must provide resiliency and support failover.

--   If we decide to integrate our Active Directory environment with Azure Active Directory, this must be performed in stages.
+3. If we decide to integrate our Active Directory environment with Azure Active Directory, this must be performed in stages.
 This is likely to be complex, considering that users in each stage would be members of different Active Directory groups and their accounts might reside in different Active Directory organizational units.

--   Synchronizing our Active Directory accounts with Azure AD accounts makes the former vulnerable to malicious or accidental lockouts that affect the latter.
+4. Synchronizing our Active Directory accounts with Azure AD accounts makes the former vulnerable to malicious or accidental lockouts that affect the latter.
 This would effectively expose our on-premises environment to external attacks.

--   A number of critical web applications running in our on-premises environment rely on Kerberos-based Windows Integrated Authentication.
+5. A number of critical web applications running in our on-premises environment rely on Kerberos-based Windows Integrated Authentication.
 Microsoft states that Azure Active Directory does not support Kerberos.
 Doesn't this mean that remote users authenticating to Azure Active Directory and our business partners will not be able to properly authenticate and access these applications?

 ### Key design considerations

--   the choice of the authentication method supported in hybrid identity scenarios
+1. The choice of the authentication method supported in hybrid identity scenarios

--   the choice of scope synchronization between Active Directory and Azure AD
+2. The choice of scope synchronization between Active Directory and Azure AD

--   the choice of Azure AD edition required to satisfy Contoso's requirements
+3. The choice of Azure AD edition required to satisfy Contoso's requirements

--   the Service Level Agreements associated with the choice of the Azure AD edition
+4. The Service Level Agreements associated with the choice of the Azure AD edition

--   requirements necessary to minimize dependency on passwords in lieu of more secure authentication methods
+5. Requirements necessary to minimize dependency on passwords in lieu of more secure authentication methods

--   the approach to allowing different authentication requirements, depending on users' group membership, state of the users devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry
+6. The approach to allowing different authentication requirements, depending on users' group membership, state of the users devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry

--   the approach to providing Contoso and Fabrikam users access to on-premises web applications that rely on Kerberos-based Windows Integrated Authentication.
+7. The approach to providing Contoso and Fabrikam users access to on-premises web applications that rely on Kerberos-based Windows Integrated Authentication

--   the approach to providing external customers access to custom-developed applications with minimum overhead associated with identity management.
+8. The approach to providing external customers access to custom-developed applications with minimum overhead associated with identity management.

--   the method of implementing redundancy in your solution
+9. The method of implementing redundancy in your solution

 ### Infographic for common scenarios